News, views, notes, and quotes

 Above: “Brotherhood,” mural on US-Mexico border wall by Enrique Chiu

 As the Trump administration pushes forward with plans to build a border wall, American and Mexican artists are working to paint a mile-long mural on the border fence celebrating peace and unity.
-Mexican-born, American-educated artist Enrique Chiu is leading a bi-national effort to turn the fence into a work of art that spreads a message of hope to people who cross the border. —Lidija Grozadanic Inhabitat (See more photos.
+Mexican-born, American-educated artist Enrique Chiu is leading a bi-national effort to turn the fence into a work of art that spreads a message of hope to people who cross the border. —Lidija Grozadanic Inhabitat (.
 Thanks Jan.)

 ¶ “A coalition of Christian right groups . . . have organized a major legislative initiative called ‘Project Blitz.’
 Its goal is to pass an outwardly diverse but internally cohesive package of Christian-right bills at the state level, whose cumulative impact would be immense.” —Paul Rosenberg, “Onward, Christian soldiers: Right-wing religious nationalists launch dramatic new power play,” Salon